 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period has remained level. - Compared with last week, the signal has increased across the region.
-However, the signal remained level at Betws-Y-Coed. - No indicators were triggered during the last reporting period. - There were no sample issues during the last reporting period.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has remained level across the region.
+However, the signal increased at Betws-Y-Coed. - The Rapid Increase indicator was triggered at Betws-Y-Coed during the last reporting period. - There were four samples from Betws-Y-Coed with a SARS-CoV-2 concentration below the LOD.
+Caution is advised when inferring trends at Betws-Y-Coed due to only one processed sample being included in the analysis.